Semileptonic $D_{e4}$ decays: hadronic dynamics and the determination of $|V_{cs}|$: Fit results

 Once all the free parameters have been fixed from experimenal data as done in columns 3 of Tables \ref{RF1} and \ref{RF1D0}, we can predict the branching fractions of $D^{+,0}_{e4}$ decays.
 In Table \ref{BFr} we show in the second column the branching fraction calculated in our model when we integrate the $K^*+D^*$ pole contributions over the full kinematical region.
 In the following two columns we quote the results obtained when we restrict the $K\pi$ invariant mass to lie in the $K^*(892)$ kinematical region, namely $m_{K^*} -\Gamma_{K^*} \leq \sqrt{s_{12}} \leq m_{K^*} +\Gamma_{K^*}$, and we allow for the two pole $K^*+D^*$ (third column) and the single $K^*$ resonance (fourth column) contributions, respectively.
 Finally, in the fifth column we display our results when only the $D^*$ is allowed to contribute in the full kinematical region.

 From Table \ref{BFr} we can observe that the branching fractions calculated in our model with ($K^*+D^*$) poles, are in very good agreement with the world average of measured values shown in Eq. (\ref{ExpBR}).
-The contribution of the pure $D^*$ pole, is approximately 10\% of the total branching fraction.
-The $D^*$-pole contribution to the decay rate appears to be a bit larger compared to the $S$-wave contribution ($\sim 6$ \%) obtained by the BESIII collaboration \cite{BESIII1, BESIIID0}, where the latter is assumed to be dominated by the scalar-strange meson.
+The contribution of the $D^*$ pole (including its interference with the $K^*(892)$ resonance), is approximately 7.6 \% (denoted as $D^*+I$ in the last column of Table \ref{BFr} of the total branching fraction.
+This $D^*$-pole contribution to the decay rate appears to be a bit larger compared to the $S$-wave contribution ($\sim 6$ \%) obtained by the BESIII collaboration \cite{BESIII1, BESIIID0}.
 We attribute this difference to the fact that the $D^*$-pole can in principle contribute to different wave configurations and can interfere with the dominant $P$-wave of the $K\pi$ system.

 In Figures \ref{KPip} and \ref{RFmD0} we plot, respectively, the invariant mass distributions of the $K\pi$ system in $D^+_{e4}$ and $D^0_{e4}$ decays.
 In Figure \ref{KPip} we compare the result of our fit (solid line) with the one (dotted line) obtained by the BESIII collaboration \cite{BESIII1}.
 The difference of the fits with experimental data, visible below and above the $K^*(892)$ resonance region, is because data has not been unfolded from detector effects.
 Figure \ref{RFmD0} compares the results of our fit for the $K^0\pi^-$ mass distribution with the corresponding data on $D^0_{e4}$ decays.